nextflow-io/nextflow/docs/config.md

 }
 ```

-By using this configuration all processes in your pipeline will be executed through the SGE cluster, with the specified settings.
+By using this configuration, all processes in your pipeline will be executed through the SGE cluster, with the specified settings.

 (config-process-selectors)=